mungewell/zoom-zt2/readme.md

 and the effect will be uploaded to the pedal.
 The 'Effects' and 'Files' tabs allow you to see what is already present on the pedal.

+Note: For MS-Plus pedals ensure the tick boxes for 'include-ZIC' (ICON) and 'include-ZIR' (IR) are selected, where appropriate.
+If the icon file is missing you will find a blank space in the library and you will not be able to identify which effect it represents.

 The 'zoomzt2.py' script can alternatively be used from the command line to modify a 'FLST_SEQ.ZT2' file and/or to install/remove effects from a pedal.

+__WARNING__: There is no online resource for MS-plus effects (zd2/icon/ir) files, a factory reset __WILL NOT RESTORE__ removed/deleted files!
+Please take back-ups of anything you indend to remove/delete from the pedal.

 ## Effects

 The effects used by the G1Four are '.ZD2' format, these are also used on the G3n and G5n pedals.
 They are not compatible with the '.ZDL' effects used on the 'MultiStomp' pedals.

+Each effect is identified by a 32bit ID, the upper 8bits are a group ID.
+The ID/Group for the MS-plus pedals use a different ID/Group schema to the G1Four/etc.

+Note: it is not yet know whether MS-plus ZD2 are compatible with G1Four/etc, or vice-versa.

 Mostly effect binaries are common between the G1Four and the G3n/G5n, although it would appear that some effects are imcompatible due to hardware differences - these appear to be denoted with